#375: You're My Taco R2D2

 Casey Tony did the editing.

-Logo created by Emily Cardamis and Emily Nemoris.
+Logo created by Emily Cardamis and Emily Navoris.

-You can listen to that plus our entire back catalog at patreon.com/slash hayriddle riddle by joining the clu crew for five dollars a month or start your seven-day free trial or the review crew for eight dollars a month.
+You can listen to that, plus our entire back catalog at patreon.com/slash hayriddle riddle by joining the cluke crew for $5 a month, or start your seven-day free trial, or the review crew for $8 a month.

 That was a hit gum podcast.